lj-cug/OpenGeoModeller/SurfaceWater/DGSWE/install/DGSWEM编译和运行.md

 DG-SWEM has been written in a semi-modular way, in order to preserve performance on when certain features are not active.
 As a consequence many compiler directive are used.
-The directives can be set in [cmplrflg.mk]{.mark}.
+The directives can be set in cmplrflg.mk.
 Here is a breakdown of the compiler directive
 options:

 -   **DRKSSP**: Indicates that strong stability preserving Runge Kutta